Post-Brexit and OSH

 - Use trade agreements as a force for good – include and enforce a minimum level of OSH regulations and upward harmonisation of regulatory standards and practice.

-This policy position represents IOSH's view as of April 2024 based on the best evidence available to us.
-We will review it periodically and reserve the right to change and update it drawing on new information.
+This policy position represents IOSH’s view as of December 2024, based on the best evidence available to us.
+We will review it periodically and reserve the right to change and update it, drawing on new information.
+The latest version will be live on our website.